w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 :::

-Let's say you created `ACCOUNT 1` protected by password `PSW 1`, and you also exported the JSON file `JSON 1`.
-To reset the passowrd of your polkadot `ACCOUNT 1` using the browser extension you must follow the following steps:
+Let's say you created `ACCOUNT 1` protected by password `PSW 1`.
+To reset the password of your `ACCOUNT 1` using the browser extension you must follow the following steps:

 - On the browser extension go to `ACCOUNT 1` and click "Forget account".
 This action will delete the access to your account.
 Note that your tokens are still in your account on the polkadot blockchain network.
 - On the browser extension click the "+" button in the topright corner and select the option "Import account from pre-existing seed".
 After entering the mnemonic phrase you can chose a new password `PSW 2`.